portworx/px-docs/cloudsnaps.md

 ```

-This command is used to backup a single volume to the configured cloud provider through credential command line.
+This command is used to backup a single volume to the cloud provider using the specified credentials.
 This command decides whether to take a full or incremental backup depending on the existing backups for the volume.
 If it is the first backup for the volume it takes a full backup of the volume.
 If its not the first backup, it takes an incremental backup from the previous full/incremental backup.